|January 4, 2017|

 - A team must have at least seven players.
-The players do not all have to be of high school age, but must be enrolled at a school that has a high school, as is the case at many private schools, or feeds into a high school, as at many public schools.
+The players do not all have to be of high school age, but must be enrolled at a school that has a high school with a team, as is the case at many private schools, or feeds into a high school with a team, as at many public schools.

 - Teams may be varsity or club teams.

 - Teams must be eligible under US Squash rules for the event.